be-thomas/createClass/README.md

 - small (one file, just over 100 lines, about 2KB)
 - support for static and instance properties
 - easy inline getters/setters
+- support for `super`
+- support for printing classes & objects

 ## Usage

 ### Creating a class

-Classes can be created with the `class()` function or by creating a subclass of `Class`.
+Classes can be created with the `createClass()` function.
 Classes are just like any other lua variable.
 They can be local or global.
-I recommend using CapitalCamelCase names and creating classes globally.
+I recommend using CapitalCamelCase names.
 This way, you can give classes their own files and it's easy to import them into any other files that need them.

-	-- these are the same thing
-	MyAwesomeClass = class()
+	-- create new class
-	MyAwesomeClass = Class:extend()
+	Animal = createClass()

 ### Creating a subclass

-Subclasses can be created with the `extend()` function.
-They inherit all properties from their parent classes.
+Subclasses can be created with the `createClass(superClass)` function.
+They inherit all properties from their super classes.

-You can also use the `class()` function, with a parent class as a parameter.

-	-- these are the same thing
-	MySubClass = MyAwesomeClass:extend()
-	MySubClass = class(MyAwesomeClass)
+	-- creates a subclass, here Animal is the super class of Dog Dog = createClass(Animal)

+### Printing Class/Object
+Both Classes and objects can be printed with proper indentation:

+	print(tostring(Dog))
+	print(tostring(dog))

+Sample output:

+	class {
+	  set: function: 0x010085a628,
+	  super: class {
+	    constructor: function: 0x0100864db0,
+	    set: function: 0x010085a628,
+	    _: table: 0x0100864c10,
+	  },
+	  constructor: function: 0x0100867298,
+	  _: table: 0x0100867040,
+	}

+	object {
+	  set: function: 0x010085a628,
+	  super: table: 0x0100867348,
+	  constructor: function: 0x0100867298,
+	  _: table: 0x01008674e0,
+	}

 ### Setting properties